Born: John William Lowery

 John 5’s newfound solo career also turned out to not be a flash in the pan.
 Since 2004 he has released seven studio solo albums (Vertigo, Songs For Sanity, The Devil Knows My Name, Requiem, The Art of Malice, God Told Me To and Careful With That Axe ) and a remix album (Remixploitation) based on his previous work.
 The albums have also seen John work with other memorable players, including Albert Lee who called John “one of the nicest guys I’ve worked with“, Steve Vai who called John “underrated”, Joe Satriani, Jim Root, Eric Johnson and many more.
 “I still can’t believe how well the music has been received.
 Solo guitar albums are often seen as only to be listened to by other music aficionados but here I am getting kids, grandparents, moms, rockers, country fans and everyone else in-between telling me how much they like what they hear.”

 As well as a growing fan base, his album The Devil Knows My Name won Best Shred Album from Guitarworld.com – “such an honor“.

-Over the years John 5 has also embarked on several ‘guitar clinics’ where he gets to play to an intimate audience as well as talk to the fans and answer their questions “I love meeting with the fans and hearing what they have to say.
+During the mid 2000’s John 5 embarked on several ‘guitar clinics’ where he gets to play to an intimate audience as well as talk to the fans and answer their questions “I love meeting with the fans and hearing what they have to say.
 They are very smart and know what they want, and it’s a pleasure to meet them at clinics or backstage or at the tour buses.
 See I remember what it was like – I was that kid too, so the more I can give back, the better.
 It’s great!”

 As well as his solo albums John 5 teamed up with the vocal talents of Joe Grah (formerly of Texas band Jibe) to form “radio rock project” Loser.
 Their first single, “Disposable Sunshine” featured on the Fantastic Four soundtrack.
 The young band also comprised of Charles Lee, Glendon Crain and briefly drummer Elias Andras.